MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-Buildzlib-VS15.md

 * Build order is important.
 You should *build zlib first* because libzip is dependent on it

 ### Command prompt environment for build
 Launch a 64-bit Visual Studio 2015 development environment.
-The most convenient way is to execute the batch file `vcvarsall.bat` in the Visual Studio directory with the required paramaters from a standard windows command shell:
+The most convenient way is to execute the batch file `vcvarsall.bat` in the Visual Studio directory with the required parameters from a standard windows command shell:
 ```
     "C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\vcvarsall.bat" amd64
 ```
-If you can't find this batchfile on your system, please revisit the installation of VS2015, and make sure you have the 'Common Tools for Visual C++ 2015' option selected.
+If you can't find this batch file on your system, please revisit the installation of VS2015, and make sure you have the 'Common Tools for Visual C++ 2015' option selected.

 ### Building zlib
 Execute the following commands from *VS2015 x64 Native Tools Command Prompt*: